ezolenko/rollup-plugin-typescript2/README.md

 * `objectHashIgnoreUnknownHack`: false

 	The plugin uses rollup config as part of cache key. `object-hash` is used to generate a hash, but it can't hash certain elements at the moment.
 Setting this option to true will make `object-hash` ignore unknowns, at the cost of not invalidating the cache if ignored elements are changed.
-Only enable this if you need it (`Error: Unknown object type "asyncfunction"` for example) and make sure to run with `clean: true` once in a while and definitely before a release.
-(See [#105](https://github.com/ezolenko/rollup-plugin-typescript2/issues/105))
+Only enable this if you need it and make sure to run with `clean: true` once in a while and definitely before a release.
+(See [#105](https://github.com/ezolenko/rollup-plugin-typescript2/issues/105) and [#203](https://github.com/ezolenko/rollup-plugin-typescript2/pull/203))

 * `useTsconfigDeclarationDir`: false